The Nestlé Cocoa Plan

 - Farmer Education: The Nestlé Cocoa Plan supports Field Schools which help farmers understand how to increase their yields and the quality of their cocoa.
 Nestlé is committed to buying cocoa from trained farmers and paying a premium for higher quality cocoa.
-By 2019, Nestlé will train 30,000 farmers from whom we will source cocoa.

 - Sustainability: Nestlé is helping farmers with the introduction of top quality cocoa trees that are disease tolerant and produce higher quality cocoa beans.
 Nestlé is committed to distributing 12 million cocoa trees over the next 10 years.

 - Supply Chain Efficiency: The existing supply chain model is extremely complex and Nestlé is committed to improving this by working with farmer groups and cooperatives to help them produce export ready cocoa thus eliminating some of the middlemen and ensuring a greater revenue for the local community.